26 of the Best Museums In Budapest

 Paintings at the Czóbel Museum in Szentendre.
 Photo: Tas Tóbiás

-#25 - The museums of Szentendre: Apart from its cobble-stoned streets and Mediterranean charm, Szentendre is best known for its array of museums.
+#27 - The museums of Szentendre: Apart from its cobble-stoned streets and Mediterranean charm, Szentendre is best known for its artists' colony and array of museums.
 This adorable town just 45-minutes from Budapest is home to the Ferenczy Museum, the Béla Czóbel Museum, and the Vajda Museum.
-You can read about those, as well as other activities in my Szentendre guide.
+You can read about those, as well as about other activities in my Szentendre guide.

 Dioramas at the Hospital in the Rock, a museum carved into Budapest's Castle Hill.
 Photo: Wikipedia